Opera1er APT Group Targeting Banks, Financial Institutes, and Mobile Operators across Africa, Asia and LATAM

 Banking Fraud Operation

 In the case of banking fraud, after the threat actors used the various above-described attacks to gain access to internal systems, they were able to read (via workstation Keylogger infections) and subsequently steal the login credentials (login details & password) of various key operator users who were in charge of initiating, approving at level 1 and level 2, and transferring, digital money within the system.
 The threat actors selected Operator accounts that held sizable sums of digital currency, transferred the monies using the stolen credentials into Channel User accounts that they controlled, and then moved the funds into numerous mule subscribers’ accounts that they either controlled or coordinated.
 Finally, via a network of ATMs, the money was taken out of the system as cash.
 In this instance, it is obvious that the attack and theft of cash were made possible since the bad actors were able to amass multiple levels of access permissions to the system by stealing the login information of different operator users.
+To enable the scam to be carried out in the quickest manner feasible, several strategies were deployed.
+These include automating the USSD orders to move the stolen funds from the Channel Accounts into the mule accounts for later cash-outs and using APIs that are specifically created for doing mass debits from Operator Accounts and credits to Channel Accounts.

 Recommendations